ooni/oocrypto/README.md

 ```

 - [ ] delete all the new packages we can safely delete.
 We can safely
-delete a package if the packet is not `tls` and:
+delete a package if the package is not `tls` and:

 1. either the package does not depend on `internal/cpu`